 Research indicates that controlling the risk factors for atrial fibrillation can help with treatment:

-- Obesity: If weight management is an issue, we refer you to a dietician and when appropriate, to our Wellness Center for Fitness assessment and an exercise prescription.
+- If weight management is an issue, we refer you to a dietician and when appropriate, to our wellness center for a fitness assessment and an exercise prescription.

-- Sleep Apnea: If you are at risk, you may work with a sleep medicine specialist.
+- Patients at risk of sleep apnea may work with a sleep medicine specialist.

-- Hypertension: Often your primary care physician can help regulate your high blood pressure, but specialty cardiologists are available if you need more help.
+- For those patients with hypertension, your primary care physician can often help regulate your high blood pressure, but specialty cardiologists are available if you need more help.

-- Excessive alcohol consumption: Reducing or eliminating alcoholic drinks can have a positive effect on atrial fibrillation.
+- Finally, reducing or eliminating alcoholic drinks can have a positive effect on atrial fibrillation.

-When lifestyle changes are notinsufficient, we individualize treatment according to the type of atrial fibrillation, impact on your lifestyle and personal preferences.
+When lifestyle changes are not sufficient, we individualize treatment according to the type of atrial fibrillation, impact on your lifestyle and personal preferences.

 For some patients, medication can control both heart rate and rhythm.
-If you have problem tolerating on-going medication for atrial fibrillation, an approach called “Pill in the Pocket”, in which you take the medication only when you are having a run of symptomatic atrial fibrillation to shorten the duration of the attack.
-However, because sometimes you can’t tell if you are having atrial fibrillation, that approach may not be appropriate.
+If you have problem tolerating on-going medication for atrial fibrillation, an approach called “pill in the pocket”, in which you take the medication only when you are having a run of symptomatic atrial fibrillation, can help to shorten the duration of the attack.
+However, because sometimes you can’t tell if you are having atrial fibrillation, this approach may not be appropriate.

 Catheter ablation (non-surgical)